Aramaic Translator

 Jesus primarily spoke Aramaic, specifically the Galilean dialect used in his region.
 He likely also knew Hebrew for religious texts and some Greek for wider communication.
 Several original Aramaic phrases spoken by Jesus were preserved directly in the Gospels.

-Hello in Aramaic is Shlama (ܫܠܡܐ).
-It is one of the most commonly searched aramaic english translation phrases and doubles as a greeting meaning peace.
+Hello in Aramaic is Shlama (ܛܠܡܐ).
+It is a common greeting connected with the idea of peace.
 You can paste it into the translator above to see the full script and pronunciation.